Timothy Schofield accused of sexually abusing teen

 Judge Ms Justice Cutts warned jurors that Phillip Schofield's celebrity status had "no relevance at all in this case".

-She told the jury: "His brother is Philip Schofield.
+She told the jury: "His brother is Phillip Schofield.
 He happens to be the well-known TV personality.
 "I say 'happens to be' as that fact has no relevance at all in this case.
 He is not coming to this court to give evidence."

 The trial continues.